muditbac/termgpt/README.md

 # termgpt
-A CLI GPT tool for your termain
+A command line tool to convert your text instructions to command line instructions.